FluxML/FastAI.jl/docs/glossary.md

 ### Data container

 A data structure that is used to load a number of data observations separately and lazily.
-It defines how many observations it holds with `nobs` and how to load a single observation with `getobs`.
+It defines how many observations it holds with `numobs` and how to load a single observation with `getobs`.

 ### Learning task